nf-core/oncoanalyser/docs/usage.md

 }
 ```

-Additional options (see [Config: Executor](https://www.nextflow.io/docs/latest/reference/config.html#executor) Nextflow documentation for all
+Additional options for the enabled executor can be provided to the `executor` directive as shown below.
+See the
-options) can be provided to the `executor` directive, like so:
+[Config: Executor](https://www.nextflow.io/docs/latest/reference/config.html#executor) Nextflow documentation for all options.

 ```groovy
 executor {